the-cult-of-integral/discord-raidkit/README.md

 ## Tools

-- **Horus** allows you to control a Discord bot, providing [nine malicious commands](#malicious-bot-commands).
+- **Horus** allows you to control a Discord bot, providing ten malicious commands.
 However, unlike other nuking tools, Horus also has several non-malicious slash commands, determined by which *Raider Type* you chose.
   - *Anubis* - this type provides a moderation suite of slash commands, to help you convince administrators to add the bot.
   - *Qetesh* - this type provides an NSFW suite of slash commands for the top 25 sexual kink, to help you convince the typical Discord moderator to add the bot.